New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Santander Lifetime Mortgage Rates

-For those aged 55 and over, taking on a lifetime mortgage can be an attractive option when it comes to accessing capital within their home’s equity.
+For those aged 55 and over, a lifetime mortgage can be an attractive option for accessing capital within their home’s equity.
 An increasingly popular choice is the Santander Lifetime Mortgage, which allows customers to borrow up to 50% of the value of their property.
-This allows customers to remain in their existing home after retirement and manage financial commitments more comfortably during their later years.
+This will enable customers to remain home after retirement and manage financial commitments more comfortably later.

 Santander also offers competitive rates for this type of loan, ranging from 3.99% to 6.10% APR, depending on the amount borrowed, whether the rate is fixed or variable, and other factors such as credit score, property type, and location.